wasn-eu/CubeCell_Getting_Started/README.md

   - Select your COM Port and click connect.
   - Select the Config Tab
-  	- all EUIs, Keys, \auth type and DutyCycle are read from the CubeCell device.
+  	- all EUIs, Keys, \auth type and DutyCycle are read from the CubeCell.
 	- Choose the authentification type (OTAA is default).
   	- copy the keys:
 	  - for OTAA auth: Device EUI, Application EUI and App Key